Elico-Corp/odoo-addons/website_slides_qq_video/README.rst

 ==============================
 Website Slides upload QQ video
 ==============================
-This model  extends the functionality of and allows to publish the QQ video in the channel
+This model  extends the functionality of website_slides and allows to publish the QQ video in the channel

 Installation